candide-guevara/candide-guevara.github.io/_posts/language/2015-11-21-c-sharp-language.md

 ## Nice things

 Some nice syntactic sugar introduced way before it got to other mainstream languages like C++ or Java.
-All of the following were available since C# 3.0 in 2008.

 * Type deduction using `var`
 * RAII with `using(resource) {}` blocks